NewpTone/SAIO/README.md

 HOWTO
 =======================

-Just run start script:
-    1.sh script
-And have a coffee, LOL
+Just run start.sh script, and have a coffee, LOL